dwjoyce/pythonbook/02 - Naming your data.rst

   >>> C3 = B2 / 2 * 3
   >>> C3 + A1

-That last line displays the value of C3, calculated from the value of B2, and adds on the value of A1.
+That last line displays the value of ``C3``, calculated from the value of ``B2``, and adds on the value of ``A1``.

-You can name your variables with any combination of letters and numbers along with the _ (underscore) character.
-You can use this symbol to separate words if you use them in your variable names - spaces are not allowed inside names!
+You can name your variables with any combination of letters and numbers along with the ``_`` (underscore) character, as long as the name does not start with a number.
+You can use the underscore to separate words if you use them in your variable names - spaces are not allowed inside names!

 Exercises
 ---------